CapitalTransportationSolutions/jsonschematotypescript/README.md

 Grab this project and run "npm install" command first in its directory.

-The input JSON Schema file should be in the project's main directory and named: unifiedshipmentobject.schema.json
+The input JSON Schema file should be put in the project's main directory and named: unifiedshipmentobject.schema.json

 The output file should be in the project's main directory after running the below command and will be unifiedShipmentObject.d.ts